-- Preview Email Newsletter

 WASHINGTON, July 11 -- The Reason Foundation has submitted a public comment letter to the Federal Railroad Administration (FRA), advocating for the approval of a waiver petition from the Association of American Railroads (AAR) concerning track inspection regulations.
 The organization argues that the expansion of automated track inspection (ATI) technology is essential for enhancing rail safety and efficiency.

-Marc Scribner, Senior Transportation Policy Analyst at Reason Foundation, emphasized t more ST
+Marc Scribner, Senior Transportation Policy Analyst at Reason Foundation, emphasized the benefits of ATI in the letter.
+"Expanding the u more ST

 Competitive Enterprise Institute: Proposed Rescission of Water Use Limits for Clothes Washers Receives Support (10)